 Closing last Thursday went so well, 45 minutes later, we were the proud owners of a 1979 fixer-upper with lots of potential.
 I was so happy I told my mom I wanted to jump up and down like a little kid.
 She smiled and said, go ahead.
 I was jumping inside!

 It makes me choke up when I think back to one year ago and what darkness I was facing, to where I am today.
 God-sized dreams do come true when He is in the middle of things.
 Without my parents help, I could not have done this anytime soon, but they are amazing people and they love their baby girl (they love ALL their girls).
+I borrowed money from them to buy the house and will pay it back.
 This house will be something that I can afford to pay for and it will be a house I’ll be so proud of when it’s finished.
 Not that it will be finished anytime soon.
 There will be a million projects that I’ll want to tackle down the road, not to mention the outside with landscaping and the screened porch fix-ups.

 We are eager to get started and the work has already begun.
 If you missed the first house post, check it out here for all the rooms.

 There are 2 cherry trees and a pretty pink dogwood across the front of the yard.
 One lone azalea is blooming left of the front steps.
 At least I don’t have overgrown landscaping.
 There’s hardly any landscaping to speak of.
 A blank slate.
 I kinda like that.

 Coming in the front door.
 The door has not been protected from the weather and under that wood down there is some rotted out plywood under the door jamb, which will have to be repaired.
 We’ll tackle things one at a time.
 We have quite a bit of molding to add around the windows inside too.
 One great thing that the house has is newer vinyl double-paned windows that tilt out for easy cleaning.
 That’s a huge perk!
 But, whoever put them in didn’t know how to trim out windows and they need some help.
 We’ll get that done too.